 I often have a hard time with morels.
 As a forager, it took me years to dial them in with any regularity.
 Now that I can get them consistently every year, as a cook I still find myself using morels not as the star of the plate, but as a bit player in some other dish.
 The morel is such a wonderful mushroom it really ought to be given a chance for center stage.

-And while I know a lot of people like them simply dusted in flour and fried, for me the best way to highlight morel mushrooms is in a risotto.
+And while I know a lot of people like them simply dusted in flour and fried, for me the best way to highlight morels is in a mushroom risotto.

 Why risotto?
 Because this particular way of making rice is tailor-made for mushrooms, especially dried ones.
 The water you use to rehydrate your dried mushrooms becomes an instant broth to cook the rice in.
 If you’ve never made a risotto, which is Italy’s signature rice dish, it uses a lot of liquid and requires near-constant stirring to be perfect.

 Constantly stirring these rices agitates the starches in them, causing some of it to slough off into the liquid, which results in a creamy sauce, only without the cream.

 Most good risotto is served loose, almost soupy, with rice that is cooked al dente.
 Mushy risotto is a crime against God and Nature.
 A tighter risotto — one that could be served on a plate instead of in a bowl — is an acceptable style, although I am not overly fond of it.